 Buy Native Guide

 These companies are from business owners that identify as Native American and/or Indigenous.
 Below is more information about our vibrant Native and Indigenous communities in Portland.
 We all owe our success to the tribes that have stewarded our natural resources for hundreds and hundreds of years.
-We would like to acknowledge the indigenous community past, future and present to honor and respect the original Portlanders.
+We would like to acknowledge Indigenous communities past, future, and present to honor and respect the original Portlanders.

 In an expression to honor local tribes, we have built this directory so that you may too navigate to support Indigenous and Native American business owners.